 - 5+ month learning curve for mastery

-- Performance can lag with complex apps
+- Performance can lag with complex apps under load

-- Workload unit pricing model confusing
+- Workload unit pricing model creates unpredictable costs

 4. Zapier - Automation Platform for Marketing Workflows